 Application of the principles of conduction, convection and radiation heat transfer to practical problems.
 Study of conduction in one and two dimensions, steady and transient states with emphasis on classical solutions.
 Forced and natural convection in external and internal flows, as well as boiling and condensation.
 Introduce basic calculations for heat exchangers.
 Radiation properties and exchange between surfaces also covered.
 Three hours lecture.
-Prerequisites: ME 340, ME 308 and MTH 322.
+Prerequisites: ME 340, ME 308, MTH 271 and MTH 322.
 Must be taken concurrently with ME 430L.
+A minimum grade of C- is required for all prerequisites.